Affidavit of Permit Authorization

 Fire Protection Permit

 All installation of and changes to fire protection systems such as sprinklers, standpipes, fire alarm, fire mains, kitchen hoods and other suppression systems and components require a permit.
 Since these permits require shop drawings.
 Submissions should be made by the owner, designer, and contractor and should be timed to meet deadlines and to schedule the necessary time for review and approval to order and install equipment and to arrange testing and final approval by the Inspection Services Division.
-At any time, specific questions are encouraged and can be addressed by the Fire Protection Engineer, Plan Review Section Supervisor or the Building Official at 703-228-3800.
+At any time, specific questions are encouraged and can be addressed by the Fire Protection Engineer, Plan Review Section Supervisor or the Building Official.
+See staff directory.

 The percentage determined by dividing (a) the area of a lot covered by the total (in square feet) of: (1) the footprint of the main building; and (2) the total footprints of accessory buildings [counting only buildings with footprints larger than one hundred fifty (150) square fee, or with heights of two stories or more]; and (3) parking pads and driveways; by (b) the gross area of that lot.

-A document given to the customer by ISD after applying for a permit which states that any given area is legally permitted to build.
+A document given to the customer by Inspection Services Division (ISD) after applying for a permit which states that any given area is legally permitted to build.
 This should be displayed prominently at any construction site.

 A plat is a map, drawn to scale, showing the divisions of a piece of land.
-The plat can be acquired from the Zoning Department or a Contractor and must be reviewed by Arlington when applying for a permit.
+The plat can be acquired from Zoning Administration or a Contractor and must be reviewed by Arlington when applying for a permit.

 Plumbing and Gas Permits